-Proper-care and maintenance of drive belts is an important part of good engine maintenance.
+Proper care and maintenance of drive belts is an important part of good engine maintenance.
 Proper belt tension and the condition of the pulley grooves are of primary concern.

 Since belts and pulleys wear with use, look to all frictional surface areas for signs of wear.
 Normal wear can be recognized as even wear, both on the belt and the grooves of the pulley.
 Even with normal wear, belts will eventually show evidence of cracking.
-Re-
+Replace belts before or as soon as cracking becomes evident.
+Unusual signs of wear indicate some corrective action is necessary.